itsteddyyo/strategy-pack/documentation/dashboard/area/faq.md

             group: true
 ```

-## I want to change the filter for a grid.
+## I want to change the filter for a grid

 Just use [Grid Overwrites](../configuration#grid-overwrites) like this: